Fake apologies and the power of sincerity. Moral values in action

 Explanation of reasons

-In this part of the letter, you write about the reasons that led to conflict situation.
-You should not embellish details or, moreover, invent non-existent ones - this will not lead to anything good.
-It is also desirable to avoid such phrases as “there was a misunderstanding”, “a small problem”, “an accidental delay”, etc. Even if you think that the situation that has arisen is really a small misunderstanding, then you should think about the fact that this can be a big nuisance for the client.
+In this part of the letter you write about the reasons that led to conflict situation.
+You should not embellish details or, especially, invent non-existent ones - this will not lead to anything good.
+It is also advisable to avoid phrases such as “there was a misunderstanding”, “small problem”, “accidental delay”, etc. Even if you think that the situation that has arisen is really a small misunderstanding, then you should think about the fact that this could be a big nuisance for the client.

 For example:

-The delivery of the products was delayed due to an error that occurred in the sales department: an incorrect product code was entered into the application due to an oversight.
+The delivery of products was delayed due to an error that occurred in the sales department: due to an oversight, the wrong product code was entered into the application.

 Expression of regret, grief

 The main thing here is not to repeat yourself and not start apologizing again.
-This has already been done once at the beginning of the letter, no longer needed.
+This has already been done once at the beginning of the letter, it is no longer necessary.
 The purpose of this part is to make it clear to the client that an unpleasant incident is an exception to the general rule.

 For example:

-We are extremely sorry that you had to waste your time traveling to our office.
+We are extremely disappointed that you had to waste your time traveling to our office.

-The subtlety of this fragment of the letter of apology is that the future tense must be avoided here.
-The phrases “we will try to figure it out”, “the employees responsible for this situation will be punished”, “measures will be taken”, etc. Write as if it has already been done.
-And ideally it should be.
+The subtlety of this fragment of the apology letter is that the future tense must be avoided.
+Phrases “we will try to sort it out”, “employees responsible for this situation will be punished”, “measures will be taken”, etc. Write as if all this has already been done.
+And ideally this is how it should be.

 For example:

-A conversation was held with the employees of the trading floor about the inadmissibility of incorrect behavior with visitors.
-With respect to Simagin P.A. a disciplinary sanction in the form of a remark was applied.
+A conversation was held with employees of the trading floor about the inadmissibility of inappropriate behavior with visitors.
+In relation to Simagin P.A. a disciplinary sanction in the form of a reprimand was applied.

 Conclusion

-Here it is worth thanking the client for their understanding, patience, expressing the hope that similar situations will not be repeated in the future.
+Here it is worth thanking the client for their understanding, patience, and expressing hope that similar situations will not be repeated in the future.

 For example:

-We thank you for your understanding and hope that this incident will not affect our long and fruitful cooperation.
+We thank you for your understanding and hope that this incident will not affect our long-standing and fruitful cooperation.

-The cases in which it is worth writing an apology letter to your partners or clients can be very different.
-Acting competently, you have every chance to get not a dissatisfied client with your actions, but a loyal and benevolent partner.
+The cases in which it is worth writing a letter of apology to your partners or clients can be very different.
+By acting competently, you have every chance of getting not a client dissatisfied with your actions, but a loyal and friendly partner.

 Top